katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 	resultsAggregator(results)
 }
 ```

+TODO: explain sum of squares and generic names

 Usually all of these steps, task generation, execution and
 result aggregation, are more complex, so having as little